circleci/circleci-docs/jekyll/_cci2/caching-strategy.md

 ### Avoid unnecessary workflow reruns
 {: #avoid-unnecessary-workflow-reruns }

 If your project has "flaky tests," workflows might be rerun unnecessarily.
 This will both use up your credits and increase your storage usage.
 To avoid this situation, address flaky tests.
-For help with identifying them, see [Test Insights]({{site.baseurl}}/insights-tests/#flaky-tests).
+For help with identifying them, see [Test Insights](/docs/insights-tests/#flaky-tests).

 You can also consider configuring your projects to only rerun failed jobs rather than entire workflows.
 To achieve this you can use the `when` step.
-For further information see the [Configuration Reference]({{site.baseurl}}/configuration-reference/#the-when-attribute).
+For further information, see the [Configuration Reference](/docs/configuration-reference/#the-when-attribute).

 ### Split cache keys by directory
 {: #split-cache-keys-by-directory }